Last Updated on April 12, 2023 by Anna Baumann

 If you haven’t already, start using an automated patient communication system.
 They are life-changing because they:

-- Save huge amounts of time and keep the front office on task.
-They can completely replace manual appointment confirmation calls and Recare follow-ups.
+- Save loads of time and keep the front office on task.
+They can completely replace manual appointment confirmation calls, Recare follow-ups, and your after-hours answering service.

 - Enhance your relationship with your patients.
 Pick one that allows patients to easily respond to and initiate communication with the office via text and email.
 I used to be a phone snob thinking that texting was impersonal, but that’s an unpopular opinion.
-I often have entire conversations with my patients via text when they’re at work juggling life and scheduling dental appointments for their families.
+I often have entire conversations with my patients via text when they’re scheduling dental appointments while also running around juggling life.
 We both enjoy the interaction and they love the convenience!

 Intake Forms